-A Fraser Valley family where both parents work full-time full-year at Living Wage earns the amount required to meet their basic annual household expenses of $60,285 (accounting for government taxes and transfers).
-At B.C.'s minimum wage of $10.45, the same family earns only $38,038.
-This is less than two-thirds of the amount required to make ends meet, and sets them almost $1000 below the 2012 LIM-Before Tax poverty line.
+A Fraser Valley family where both parents work full-time full-year at Living Wage earns the amount required to meet their basic annual household expenses of $62,856 (accounting for government taxes and transfers).
+At B.C.'s minimum wage of $10.45, the same family earns only $38,038 which is less than two-thirds of the amount required to make ends meet.

 Despite working full-time, a large number of Fraser Valley residents are currently earning much less than what is required to meet their basic needs and provide a decent standard of living for their families.